PeemXD/argoCD-101/README.md

 #apply algoCD
 kubectl apply -f application.yaml

+# in UI
+## REFRESH: compare the latest code in git with the live state
+## SYNC: move to target state, by actually applying the changes to the k8s cluster

 # change in cluster
 kubectl edit deployment -n myapp myapp
 # if change replica argoCD will automatic change replicas to match git repo not manual config